oracle/truffleruby/doc/contributor/updating-ruby.md

 * If `tool/id.def` or `lib/cext/include/truffleruby/internal/id.h` has changed, then run `jt build core-symbols` and check for correctness.

 For a new major version:
-* Make empty the list of `:next` specs and change the "next version" in `spec/truffleruby.mspec`.
+* Update the list of `:next` specs and change the "next version" in `spec/truffleruby.mspec`.
 * Update the docs for next version specs in [workflow.md](workflow.md).
 * Update the versions in the `ruby/spec on CRuby` job of `.github/workflows/ci.yml`.